 What do I have to prove in order to get a FRO or Final Restraining Order?

-Once the individual seeking the restraining order has demonstrated that he or she is a “victim” under New Jersey law, and once this person secures a TRO or temporary restraining order, the victim must show a number of things in order to secure a FRO or final restraining order.
+Once the individual seeking the restraining order in New Jersey has demonstrated that he or she is a “victim” under New Jersey law, and once this person secures a TRO or temporary restraining order, the victim must show a number of things in order to secure a FRO or final restraining order.
 First, the victim must demonstrate, by a preponderance of the evidence, that one of 19 predicate acts of domestic violence occurred.
 Once a court determines that the victim has shown one of the predicate acts, the victim must also show that there is an immediate danger to person or property or that a restraining order is necessary in order to prevent further abuse.